Back to all

 • Arrange for connection of the utilities, telephone, cable, Internet, etc.

 • Always make sure you know your rights and obligations as a tenant.
-Check the Government website for a toll-free number to the local landlord / tenant advisory board, and read a copy of the law that governs tenancies in your area.
+Check your Government website for a toll-free number to the local landlord / tenant advisory board.
+Obtain and review a copy of the law that governs tenancies in your area.
 These can often be downloaded free of charge.

 Image courtesy jscreationzs / FreeDigitalPhotos.net